ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 Relying Party (ultimately, a network administrator) of the identity of devices that make up their network, and that their manufacturers are known.

-3. Software used to boot a device can be described as a chain of measurements, anchored at the start by a Root of Trust for Measurement, that normally ends when the system software is loaded.
-A measurement signifies the identity, integrity and version of each software component registered with an attesting device's TPM {{TPM1.2}}, {{TPM2.0}}, so that the subsequent appraisal stage can determine if the software installed is authentic, up-to-date, and free of tampering.

-4. Conveyance of Evidence
+3. Conveyance of Evidence
-reliably transports at least the minimum amount of Evidence from Attester to a Verifier to allow a management station to perform a meaningful appraisal in Step 5.
+reliably transports at least the minimum amount of Evidence from Attester to a Verifier to allow a management station to perform a meaningful appraisal in Step 4.
 The transport is typically carried out via a management network.
 The channel must provide integrity and authenticity, and, in some use cases, may also require confidentiality.

-5. Finally, Appraisal of Evidence occurs.
-As the Verifier and Relying Party roles are often combined within RIV, this is the process of verifying the Evidence received by a Verifier from the Attesting device, and using an Appraisal Policy to develop an Attestation Result, used to inform decision making.
+4. Finally, Appraisal of Evidence occurs.
+This is the process of verifying the Evidence received by a Verifier from the Attester, and using an Appraisal Policy to develop an Attestation Result, used to inform decision making.
 In practice, this means comparing the device measurements reported as Evidence with the Attester configuration expected by the Verifier.
-Subsequently the Appraisal Policy for Attestation Results might match what was found against Reference Integrity Measurements (aka Golden Measurements) which represent the intended configured state of the connected device.
+Subsequently the Appraisal Policy for Evidence might match what was found against Reference Values (aka Golden Measurements), which represent the intended configured state of the connected device.

 All implementations supporting this RIV specification require the support of the following three technologies:

 1. Identity: Device identity MUST be based on IEEE 802.1AR Device Identity (DevID) {{IEEE-802-1AR}}, coupled with careful supply-chain management by the manufacturer.
-The DevID certificate contains a statement by the manufacturer that establishes the identity of the device as it left the factory.
-Some applications with a more-complex post-manufacture supply chain (e.g., Value Added Resellers), or with different privacy concerns, may want to use alternative mechanisms for platform authentication (for example, TCG Platform Certificates {{Platform-Certificates}}).
+The Initial DevID (IDevID) certificate contains a statement by the manufacturer that establishes the identity of the device as it left the factory.
+Some applications with a more-complex post-manufacture supply chain (e.g., Value Added Resellers), or with different privacy concerns, may want to use alternative mechanisms for platform authentication (for example, TCG Platform Certificates {{Platform-Certificates}}, or post-manufacture installation of Local Device ID (LDevID)).

 2. Platform Attestation provides evidence of configuration of software elements present in the device.
 This form of attestation can be implemented